A transponder key has to be cut and programmed

 - If the codes match, the car allows the engine to start

-- If they don’t match, the car won’t start—even with a perfectly cut key
+- If they don’t match, the car won’t start even with a correctly cut key

 This explains why: